DavidDanielz/Highest-Grossing-Films-US-Canada-Web-Scraping-Python-Tableau/README.md

 # ![Python](https://img.shields.io/badge/python-blue?logo=python&logoColor=white) ![VS Code](https://img.shields.io/badge/VS%20Code-blue?logo=visual-studio-code&logoColor=white) ![Excel](https://img.shields.io/badge/Excel-217346?logo=Microsoft%20Excel&logoColor=white) ![Tableau](https://img.shields.io/badge/Tableau-005F99?logo=Tableau&logoColor=white)

 ### Overview!
 This project involves scraping, cleaning, and analyzing data to identify the highest-grossing films in the United States and Canada.
 The final analysis and visualization are presented in a Tableau dashboard.
+This project analyzes the highest-grossing films in the United States and Canada, focusing on various factors such as box office earnings, genre trends, and director impact.
+The dataset used was compiled in July 2024.

+## Important Note
+Please note that the data used in this project was compiled in July 2024.
+The information presented reflects the state of the data at that time, and there may have been updates or changes to the dataset since then.
+Future analysis should consider using the most up-to-date data available.

 ### Step 1: Data Scraping with Python
 * Importing Libraries: Utilized pandas for data manipulation and lxml for HTML parsing.